hackeryarn/blog/content/post/rails-csv-imports.md

 This one change eliminated our memory spikes.
 Making CSV imports a minor event for the server.

-# Reducing the number of creates
+# Reducing the Number of Creates

 However, while looking a the metrics around CSV imports I also noticed that it took a long time to import a CSV.
 The most glaring suspect was the `create` on